Matteo Messina Denaro: The last ‘godfather’ of the Cosa Nostra

 Messina Denaro went into hiding in 1993.
 In August 2021, the Italian public TV broadcaster Rai released a recording dating back to March of that year in which the voice of Messina Denaro was identified for the first time during a trial in which he was called to testify.
 He disappeared a few weeks later.
 Prosecutors have said he was involved in the Sicilian mafia’s bombing campaign in the early 1990s, which killed magistrates and bystanders in Sicily, Rome and Florence.
 He has been tried in absentia and convicted of dozens of murders, and now faces multiple life sentences.

-One of those terms is for what what prosecutors have laid out as his role in the 1992 murders of anti-mafia prosecutors Giovanni Falcone and Paolo Borsellino, which shocked Italy and led to a fierce crackdown on the Cosa Nostra.
-Maria Falcone, sister of the murdered prosecutor said of Messina Denaro's arrest: "It proves that mafiosi, despite their delusions of omnipotence, are ultimately doomed to defeat in the conflict with the democratic state".
+One of those terms is for what prosecutors have laid out as his role in the 1992 murders of anti-mafia prosecutors Giovanni Falcone and Paolo Borsellino, which shocked Italy and led to a fierce crackdown on the Cosa Nostra.
+Maria Falcone, sister of the murdered prosecutor, said of Messina Denaro's arrest: "It proves that mafiosi, despite their delusions of omnipotence, are ultimately doomed to defeat in the conflict with the democratic state".

-In 1993, Messina Denaro is also said to have helped organise the kidnapping of a 11-year-old boy, Giuseppe Di Matteo, in an attempt to dissuade his father from giving evidence against the mafia, according to prosecutors.
+In 1993, Messina Denaro is also said to have helped organise the kidnapping of an 11-year-old boy, Giuseppe Di Matteo, in an attempt to dissuade his father from giving evidence against the mafia, according to prosecutors.
 The boy was held in captivity for two years before he was strangled and his body dissolved in acid.

 Messina Denaro is said to see himself as a philosopher, folk hero and serial seducer.
-He once infamously claimed that "I filled a cemetery all by myself".
+He once claimed: “I filled a cemetery all by myself.”
 He was born in Castelvetrano, Sicily, in 1962.
 His father was a powerful Cosa Nostra boss, and Messina Denaro is said to have thrived in the business, with prosecutors saying that he built an empire in the waste, wind energy and retail sectors, potentially worth billions of euros.
 Extortion and intimidation were also said to be part of his repertoire.
-"Messina Denaro is not living in the country eating chicory.
-His is a golden lifestyle," Italian state prosecutor Teresa Principato told The Guardian in 2014.
-"He is a greedy, ruthless, money-maker who will get involved in any business that makes a profit – and his methods work."
+“Messina Denaro is not living in the country eating chicory.
+His is a golden lifestyle,” state prosecutor Teresa Principato said in 2014.
+“He is a greedy, ruthless, money-maker who will get involved in any business that makes a profit – and his methods work.”

-Before he went into hiding, Messina Denaro was known for driving expensive cars and his taste for wearing finely tailored suits and Rolex watches.
-He is said to have become increasingly more isolated over the years, as prosecutors like Ms Principato relentlessly went after businesses they believe were connected to the crime boss and more than 100 people believed to be his associates were arrested.
-They included cousins, nephews and his sister.
-This "scorched earth" policy was aimed at closing the net around Messina Denaro.
+Before going into hiding, Messina Denaro was known for driving expensive cars and wearing tailored suits and Rolex watches.
+He is said to have become increasingly more isolated over the years, as prosecutors such as Ms Principato relentlessly went after businesses believed to have connections to him.
+More than 100 allegd associates were arrested, including cousins, nephews and his sister.

-However, the search for him was complicated by a lack of recent photographs.
-Police resorted to digitally aging images from the 1980s and 1990s and adding in details from information – although some mafia turncoats suggested that Messina Denaro had undergone facial surgery to change his appearance.
+However, the search was complicated by a lack of recent photographs.
+Police resorted to digitally-ageing images from the 1980s and 1990s and adding new details – although some mafia turncoats suggested that Messina Denaro had undergone facial surgery to change his appearance.

 There have been numerous cases of mistaken identity over the years, including a Formula 1 fan from Liverpool being arrested at gunpoint in the Netherlands in 2021.
-The man, named as Mark L, had been eating at a restaurant with his son when police burst in, carrying a European Arrest Warrant issued by the Italian authorities.
-His lawyer Leon van Kleef said it was "like a bad movie, a nightmare that my client has found himself in" and that Mark had "anger and disbelief and laughter because it is ludicrous".
+The man, named as Mark L, had been eating at a restaurant with his son when police burst in, carrying a European arrest warrant issued by the Italian authorities.
+His lawyer Leon van Kleef said it was “like a bad movie, a nightmare that”.

 Messina Denaro's arrest did not live up to the tales that had built up around him.
-He was taken away at about 9.35am from the private clinic in Palermo.
-According to police sources, Messina Denaro had sought to escape from the building when he saw police arriving – but once surrounded he did not put up resistance.
-Italian media reported that he had been periodically receiving treatment for about a year – including cancer treatment – under the false name of “Andrea Bonafede”.
+He was taken away at about 9.35am local time from the private clinic in Palermo.
+According to police sources, the elusive suspect tried to escape when he saw police arriving but did not put up resistance once surrounded.
+Italian media reported that he had been receiving treatment for about a year, including cancer treatment, under the false name “Andrea Bonafede”.

-Italian authorities will now seek to extract any revelation of Cosa Nostra's activities they can from Messina Denaro.
-Police said in September 2022 that he was still able to issue commands relating to the way the mafia was run in the area around the western Sicilian city of Trapani, his regional stronghold, despite his long disappearance.
+Italian authorities will now seek to extract any information they can from their captive about Cosa Nostra’s activities.
+Police believed as recently as September that he was still able to issue commands relating to the way the mafia was run in the area around the western Sicilian city of Trapani, his regional stronghold.

-Although Cosa Nostra is not the group it once was.
-While it retains control of its Sicilian territory and a capacity to infiltrate the broader economy, it has been supplanted by groups such as the Calabrian 'Ndrangheta in the drugs trade.
+However, Cosa Nostra is not the group it once was.
+While it retains control of its Sicilian territory and a capacity to infiltrate the broader economy, it has been supplanted in the drugs trade by groups such as the Calabrian ‘Ndrangheta.

 Join our commenting forum